Wrap Text in Excel (Table of Contents)

 In the below-mentioned example, I have a lengthy text in the cell B5 & B8 cell; suppose I want to wrap text in the cell “B8.”

 Select a cell “B8”, once you select a cell, you can observe black color at borders.

 Now, Right-click on the selected cell and go to Format Cells.

-In the Format Cells dialog box, select alignment subtab, in that select the Wrap Text check box, and click OK.
+In the Format Cells dialog box, select alignment subtab; select the Wrap Text check box and click OK.

 Now, you can observe the text contents of the cell “B8”, which is wrapped to fit in the cell.

-When compared to the first method, this one may take extra time & might take a couple of extra clicks, but at a single shot, it will help you out to make other changes in cell formatting with various options in format cells window.
+Compared to the first method, this one may take extra time & might take a couple of extra clicks, but at a single shot, it will help you make other changes in cell formatting with various options in the format cells window.

 Things to Remember About the Wrap Text in Excel